 Ken has published in leading international research journals including The Accounting Review, Journal of Accounting Research, Contemporary Accounting Research, Accounting, Organizations and Society, Auditing: A Journal of Practice & Theory, Journal of Management Accounting Research, Behavioral Research in Accounting, ABACUS and Accounting & Finance.

 Ken was the 1993/94 President of the Accounting and Finance Association of Australia and New Zealand (AFAANZ).
 In 1998 he received the AFAANZ 'Outstanding Contribution to the Accounting Literature' award and later awarded life membership of AFAANZ.
 In 1998 he was elected as a Fellow of the Academy of Social Sciences.
-He received the 2000/2001 'Outstanding Auditing Educator Award' from the Audit Section of the American Accounting Association.
-He received the 2008 Notable Contribution to the Auditing Literature Award from the Auditing Section of the American Accounting Association and the 2009 Notable (Lifetime) Contribution Award in Behavioral Accounting Literature from the American Accounting Association.
+He received the 2000/2001 'Outstanding Auditing Educator Award' from the Audit Section of the American Accounting Association; the 2008 Notable Contribution to the Auditing Literature Award from the Auditing Section of the American Accounting Association; the 2009 Notable (Lifetime) Contribution Award in Behavioral Accounting Literature from the American Accounting Association; the 2014 Behavioral Outstanding Doctoral Dissertation Supervisor Award and 2017 Behavioral Research in Accounting (BRIA) Best Paper Award.
 He received ARC Professorial Fellow Grant 2011-2015 and was inducted into the Australian Accounting Hall of Fame in 2011.